Batavia (1628 ship): Maiden voyage

-On 27 October 1628, the newly built Batavia, commissioned by the Dutch East India Company (VOC), sailed from Texel in the Netherlands for the Dutch East Indies, to obtain spices.
-They were to use the Brouwer Route, like all ships of the Dutch East India Company.
+On 29 October 1628, the newly built Batavia, commissioned by the VOC, sailed from Texel in the Netherlands for the Dutch East Indies, to obtain spices.
+Their orders were to use the Brouwer Route, like all ships of the Dutch East India Company.
+This involved sailing to the south of a direct course to Jakarta, but without any way of measuring longitude, it was difficult to judge when to make the turn north.
+A late turn gave the risk of running aground on the coast of Australia.

-It sailed under commander and senior merchant Francisco Pelsaert, with Ariaen Jacobsz serving as skipper.
+She sailed under commander and senior merchant Francisco Pelsaert, with Ariaen Jacobsz serving as skipper.
 Pelsaert and Jacobsz had previously encountered each other in Dutch Suratte, when Pelsaert publicly dressed-down Jacobsz after he became drunk and insulted Pelsaert in front of other merchants.
 Animosity existed between the two men after this incident.
-Also on board was the junior merchant Jeronimus Cornelisz (30), a bankrupt apothecary from Haarlem who was fleeing the Netherlands, in fear of arrest because of his heretical beliefs associated with the painter Johannes van der Beeck.
+Also on board was the junior merchant Jeronimus Cornelisz, a bankrupt apothecary from Haarlem who was fleeing the Netherlands, in fear of arrest because of his heretical beliefs associated with the painter Johannes van der Beeck.